Native Plant Gardens in India: 47,000 Species, 6 Climate Zones

 Ocimum tenuiflorum

-Sun: Full sun to partial shade
+Sun: Full sun to part shade

-Blooms: Year-round in tropical regions
+Blooms: Year-round in warm climates

 Sun: Full sun